Australian Journal of Politics and History

-The Australian Journal of Politics and History (AJPH) is a quarterly peer-reviewed academic journal that publishes articles about history, political studies, and international affairs, concentrating on Australia, New Zealand and the Asia-Pacific region.
-It was established in 1955 by Professor Gordon Greenwood and he was the Editor until 1982.
+The Australian Journal of Politics and History is a quarterly peer-reviewed academic journal that covers history, political studies, and international affairs, concentrating on Australia, New Zealand, and the Asia-Pacific region.
+It was established in 1955 by Gordon Greenwood, who served as editor-in-chief until 1982.

-It was published triannually until 1997, in 1998 it began publishing quarterly.
-It is currently published by Wiley, and as of March 2025 it was recruiting for a new Editor-in-Chief.
+It was published triannually until 1997.
+In 1998 it began publishing quarterly.
+It is published by Wiley, and as of March 2025 it was recruiting for a new editor-in-chief.

 Abstracting and indexing

-It is indexed or abstracted in the following services:
+It is indexed or abstracted in: